Quickstart

 ana init commit # persist the refresh

 Updating the CLI changes the binary only.
 Your agents, skills, context, and proof chain don't change until you run ana init.
 When you do, your rules, context files, and proof history are preserved — only machine-detected data refreshes.
-Run ana doctor after updating to confirm everything is healthy — it checks all five dimensions in one command. ana work status will tell you when your project was initialized with an older version.
+Run ana doctor after updating to confirm everything is healthy — it checks all six dimensions plus the enforcement readout in one command. ana work status will tell you when your project was initialized with an older version.